It’s been said that a good writer can write about anything.

 1. Create a website or blog

-Since you can start a website or blog for less than your weekly coffee budget and write about whatever you want, it might be worth a shot, right?
+Since you can start a blog for less than your weekly coffee budget and write about whatever you want, it might be worth a shot, right?

 Freelancing has some limitations, but subject matter isn’t necessarily one of them.
 Just choose the right clients.